Special Needs

 Services

-If you or a loved one has ASD or experiences discomfort due to sensory processing (such as lighting, colors, sounds, patterns, and textures) in your home, I’ll customize a design that alleviates those triggers.
+If you or a loved one has ASD or experiences discomfort due to sensory processing (such as lighting, colors, sounds, patterns, and textures), I’ll customize your home or workspace to alleviate those triggers.

 What I do: I give neurodivergent clients a space that feels like a sanctuary and looks like a dream.
 I’ll design a unique space customized to meet their needs and support their emotional and physical wellbeing.